jackwangsysu/CleverRec/README.md

 ## How to use it

-+ For models in CleverRec: specify configurations (e.g. model, dataset, split ratio, ...) in 'CleverRec.properties' and then run 'python main.py'.
++ For models in CleverRec:
+    + Specify configurations (e.g. model, dataset, split ratio, ...) in 'CleverRec.properties' and then run 'python main.py'.
++ For new models
-+ For new models: implement you model based on the interfaces in CleverRec and run as above.
+    + Implement you model based on the interfaces in CleverRec and run as above.
++ Model tuning
-+ Model tuning: run 'python main_tuning.py' to do parameters tuning.
+    + Run 'python main_tuning.py' to do parameters tuning.

 ## Evaluation & Metrics

 We provides three different evaluation strateties: Leave-one-out, Random split and Random split with specified negative samples (typically 1000).
 The third one was designed for efficiency consideration since it may be too time-consuming to rank all unobserved items for each user.
 In addition, we adopt the following metrics:

++ For ranking-based models
-+ For ranking-based models: HR@K, MRR@K, NDCG@K.
+    + HR@K, MRR@K, NDCG@K.
++ For rating-based models
-+ For rating-based models: RMSE, MAE
+    + RMSE, MAE

 ## Requirements